DiLiubarets/diliubarets.github.io/content/posts/Excel/general report adjustments.md

     ' Ensure the sheet is captured
     Set ws = Sh

-    ' Check if the sheet name starts with "Details"
-    If Left(ws.Name, 7) = "Details" Then
-        ' Check if there is a table in the new sheet If ws.ListObjects.Count > 0 Then
+    ' Check if the sheet name contains "Detail" anywhere If InStr(1, ws.Name, "Detail", vbTextCompare) > 0 Then ' Check if there is a table in the new sheet If ws.ListObjects.Count > 0 Then
             ' Loop through all tables in the sheet